 When in Rain:

 You know weather happens and you should be prepared for it.
-In my early days of backpacking I went with the standard heavy duty garbage bag that I fit over my bag.
+In my early days of backpacking, I went with the standard heavy duty garbage bag that I fit over my bag.
 Just cut out the spaces for the straps!
-It works well and a good option for low cost.
+It works well and a good low-cost option.

 If you want something a bit more form fitting.
 I have the one from Sea to Summit but there are plenty out there if you want to look around for better prices.
 I like this one as the quality was really good and it has a little bag for it too which makes it easy to manage.